 - Each parent’s work-life balance and ability to care for the child, and

-- The parents’ and child’s wishes (if age appropriate).
+- The parents’ and the child’s wishes (if age appropriate).

 Typically, courts favor child support agreements that encourage stability and maintain healthy relationships with each parent and their extended families.

 When you work with a Maryland relocation attorney at James E. Crawford, Jr. & Associates, we will carefully assess your situation, listen to your concerns, and build evidence supporting your case.
 We understand that it can be challenging finding new housing, wrapping up loose ends, and planning your move.
 Adding a child custody issue to the mix might feel overwhelming.
 Let us help you safely navigate the family law system during your transition.